 In light of a recent Bureau of Labor Statistics (BLS) report, employers should review their internal policies regarding flexible work arrangements in order to recruit and retain qualified employees with disabilities.

 Federal contractors should be aware that the Office of Federal Contract Compliance Programs (OFCCP) recently released Directive 305, revising the FAAP approval process and eliminating some requirements.
 The Directive is effective December 17, 2012, through December 31, 2015.

-In-depth review of the spectrum of District of Columbia employment law requirements HR must follow with respect to disabilities.
+In-depth review of the spectrum of Virginia employment law requirements HR must follow with respect to Disabilities (ADA).